 The Naval Science curriculum includes courses on topics such as Navy and Marine Corps organization, at-sea navigation, leadership, naval history, amphibious warfare, engineering, and weapons systems.
 Courses emphasize development of professional knowledge and leadership skills, which are placed in the context of military service immediately following graduation from Yale College.

 Students in the NROTC program enroll in one Naval Science course per term.
+Most Naval Science courses count for enrollment credit only; they do not count toward the thirty-six course credits required for the Yale bachelor's degree.
+NAVY 212 and NAVY 414 do count toward graduation credit.
 Some courses are required for both Navy and Marine option students, while others are specific to the branch of service.
 All NROTC students must also enroll in the Naval Science Laboratory each term.

 Navy students must complete eight core curriculum courses offered by Yale College: two term courses in calculus to be completed by the sophomore year, two term courses in calculus-based physics (with laboratory) to be completed by the junior year, two term courses in English or equivalent writing courses, one term course in history or national security policy, and one term course in world culture or regional studies.